 Martijn van Strien

-Martijn van Strien (1988) graduated from the Design Academy Eindhoven 2012 with majors in textile design and forecasting.
+Martijn van Strien (1988) graduated from the Design Academy Eindhoven in 2012 with majors in textile design and forecasting.
 After working for Bruno Pieter’s sustainable fashion label Honest by. in Antwerp he moved to Rotterdam, where he started his own studio in 2014.

 Van Strien’s studio uses modern technologies to bring innovative ideas to the fashion world.
 By testing radically different approaches to garment design, production and consumption he changes our perception and opens possibilities for a more sustainable industry.